tesselslate/wayboard/README.md

 - `pixman`
 - `wayland-client`

-To build wayboard, clone the repository and run `make install`.
+To build and install wayboard, clone the repository and run `make install`.

 > [!IMPORTANT]
 > wayboard requires additional privileges to read keyboard input.
 If your user